History Tutors

 Eleanor Strauss

-Ellie is a seventh and eighth grade Social Studies and homeroom teacher at the Cathedral School of St. John the Divine with additional experience teaching students in second, fourth, ninth, and twelfth grades.
+Ellie currently teaches middle and upper school history at St. Ann’s and previously taught seventh and eighth grade Social Studies and homeroom at the Cathedral School of St. John the Divine with additional experience teaching students in second, fourth, ninth, and twelfth grades.
 She began her teaching career in New Orleans, but was pulled back to New York, the city she was born and raised in, to attend Graduate school and teach!
 Ellie holds a BA in International Studies and French from Johns Hopkins University and a MA in Teaching Social Studies from Columbia University Teachers College.
 A dedicated educator entering her fifth year in the classroom, she is also very experienced as a tutor supporting students through all academic subject matter and skills from algebra to each stage of the writing process, organization tactics, and time management among others, all while setting and accomplishing goals and building confidence.
 Outside of the classroom and tutoring, Ellie enjoys running and biking, cooking and going to farmers markets, and eating ice cream.

 Aleysha Taveras